mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 The `currentid` channel will be put to the parent of the first entry in the result list.
 All media in the search result list, playable on the current selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.

+A number of convenience channels replicate the basic control channels from the `upnprenderer` thing for the currently selected renderer on the `upnprenderer` channel.
+These channels are `volume`, `mute` and `control`.

 The `upnprenderer` has the following default channels:

 | Channel Type ID    | Item Type   | Access Mode | Description                                        |